EugenePeter/Mars-Rover-1/README.md

 **LANDING POSITION**

-The program reads the command from the given input.txt file.
+The program reads commands from the given input.txt file.
-For setting the landing position it gets the Rovers landing position from the input.txt file.
+For setting the landing position, it gets the Rovers landing position from the input.txt file.

-The progam will prompt user and ask to type "Y" in order to proceed and read the landing cordinates from the text file.
+The progam will prompt user and ask to type "Y" in order to proceed and read the landing coordinates from the text file.

 **NAVIGATION COMMANDS**

 After setting the landing coordinates.
-The program will then prompt users to types "Y" to proceed.
-After typing yes the program will the read navigation instructions from the txt file.
+The program will then prompt users to type "Y" in order to proceed.
+After typing yes the program will then read the navigation instructions from the txt file.

 **SETTING COMMANDS FOR ROVER 2**

 After adding in the navigation instructions for the **first rover**, the program will ask user to type "Y" in order to proceed with giving commands for **rover 2**.

-For **rover** all steps are similar to **rover 1** and will execute the same commands that was read from the txt file.
+For **rover 2** all steps are similar to **rover 1** and will execute the same commands that was read from the txt file.

 ## OLD Implementation